geaxgx/depthai_pipeline_graph/README.md

 pipeline_graph "python main.py -cam"
 ```
 Note that as soon as the `pipeline_graph` program has catched the schema dump, your program is forced to be terminated.
 It means that your program will possibly not have time to display any windows (if it is something it is normally doing).
-If you prefer to let your program do its normal job, use the "-dnk" or "--do_not_kill" argument:
+If you prefer to let your program continue its normal job, use the "-dnk" or "--do_not_kill" argument:
 ```
 pipeline_graph "python main.py -cam" -dnk
 ```